Watson-Explorer/wex-wdc-integration-samples/wex-re/watson-re-readme.md

 Our example pulled all entities and fast indexed them to prepare for creating the refinement widget.
 Ideally you would not need or want to do this, as you may find that not all extractions are useful to your users.
 In addition, the example widget only refines on one extracted entity, you could create multiple refinements with these values or use them for sorting capabilities as well.

 Notice that words like "he," "him," "you," and "her" are added as refinements.
-The Watson Relationship Extractor service does provide relationship information so that it is possible in many circumstances to know exactly who a specific pronoun such as "he" is referencing.
+The Watson Relationship Extraction service does provide relationship information so that it is possible in many circumstances to know exactly who a specific pronoun such as "he" is referencing.
 This example does not take the specific relationships into account when creating fast-indexed metadata content, but substituting pronouns and partial names for a canonical is a high value application of the information provided by the Watson Relationship Extraction web service.

 ### Production and Deployment Considerations